tegud/grunt-juve/README.md

 })
 ```

+### The Blog Post
+You can see more usage examples on the first blog post for the plugin: http://www.tegud.net/2014/02/18/introducing-grunt-juve/

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).